-- Prescription drugs must be in the original container, bear the name of the student, the name of the physician, and the name of the pharmacy filing the prescription.
+- Prescription drugs must be in the original container, bear the name of the student, the name of the physician, the name of the pharmacy filing the prescription and contain an RX number and must not be expired.
 Over-the-counter drugs must be maintained in the original container, as well. - A parent or guardian must complete and sign a medication dispensing form.
-Brookside Charter School staff does not administer any medications or other health-related products (e.g., prescription medication, over-the-counter medication, lotion, lip balm, antiseptics, cough drops) without the written permission of the child's parent/guardian. - The School Nurse (or other designated employee in the event the School Nurse is unavailable) shall document any medication taken by a student and maintain the written report in the School Nurse's office.
+Brookside Charter School staff does not administer any medications or other health-related products (e.g., prescription medication, over-the-counter medication, lotion, lip balm, antiseptics, cough drops) without the written permission of the child's parent/guardian.

+• The School Nurse (or other designated employee in the event the School Nurse is unavailable) shall document any medication taken by a student and maintain the written report in the School Nurse's office.